-A JSC has the right to select its organizational, managerial and operational structure in accordance with one of the two following methods (except where securities laws provides otherwise):
+A JSC has the right to select its organizational, managerial and operational structure in accordance with one of the two following methods (except where securities laws provide otherwise):

 - General meeting of shareholders (GSM), the board of management, control committee and the (general) director.
-Where a JSC has fewer than 11 shareholders, and the shareholders being organizations holding less than 50% of the total company shares, there is no requirement for a Control Committee. - GSM, board of management and (general) director.
+Where a JSC has fewer than 11 shareholders, and the shareholders are organizations holding less than 50% of the total company shares, there is no requirement for a control committee. - GSM, board of management and (general) director.
 In this case, at least 20% of the members of the board of management must be independent and an internal auditing committee must be established directly under the board of management.

-An SM LLC can only have one owner.
-An MM LLC must have at least two members and no more than 50 members.
+An SMLLC can only have one owner.
+An MMLLC must have at least two members and no more than 50 members.
 A JSC must have at least three shareholders and there is no limitation on the maximum number of shareholders.
-If the total number of shareholders of a JSC reaches 100, such JSC must register to be a public JSC within 90 days from the date of the updated shareholders' register of the company.
+If the total number of shareholders of a JSC reaches 100, the JSC must register to be a public JSC within 90 days from the date of the updated shareholder register of the company.